2004 Dhaka grenade attack: Initial investigation

 Bangladesh Police refused to register any criminal case filed by Bangladesh Awami League over the attack and only registered a general diary.
-The government initially refused to hand over the bodies of the victims.
-Investigators from the Federal Bureau of Investigation and Interpol made repeated visits to Bangladesh to provide technical support.
-The Government also tried to implicate Mokhlesur Rahman, an Awami League activists, and Shaibal Saha Partha.
+The then BNP led government initially refused to hand over the bodies of the victims, according to Hasina.
+Investigators from the Federal Bureau of Investigation (FBI) and Interpol made repeated visits to Bangladesh to provide technical support.
+The Government also tried to implicate Mokhlesur Rahman, an Awami League activist, and Shaibal Saha Partha.
 They were arrested by Bangladesh Police.
 Shaibal Saha Partha and Joj Miah were tortured in custody and forced to give a false confessional statement.
 An investigation by the Supreme Court Bar Association accused the government of destroying evidence.
 The government was also criticised for hurriedly burying two unidentified dead bodies from the terror attack in the middle of the night.

-In 2004, the Bangladesh Nationalist Party-led alliance government assigned the Crime Investigation Department of the police to foresee the investigation.
+In 2004, the 4-Party Alliance's coalition government assigned the Crime Investigation Department of the police to foresee the investigation.
 They came up with a story that some Joj Miah, also known as Jamal Ahmed from Noakhali district, along with 14 other criminals of Seven Star terrorist group of Subrata Bain attacked the Awami League rally.
 They met at Moghbazar before the attack, and rehearsed at a remote island before the attack.
 The government of Bangladesh formed a one-man judicial probe led by Justice Joynul Abedin.
 The Awami League rejected the commission which blamed the attack on a neighboring country.
 The Daily Star described Abedin as a "shame" for the judiciary in Bangladesh.

-On 26 June 2005 Joj Mia, a petty criminal, confessed his involvement in the crime under section 164, to the magistrate.
+On 26 June 2005, Joj Mia, a petty criminal, confessed his involvement in the crime under section 164, to the magistrate.
 The story collapsed following investigative journalism who discovered holes in the official story.

-Fresh investigation
+2007-2008 investigation

 In 2007, after the military-backed government assumed office, many of the BNP and Awami League leaders were rounded up by the government agencies, and fresh investigation into the case was launched.

 After almost one year, in November 2007, Mufti Hannan, a militant leader from Gopalganj who was arrested by the BNP-led government in 2005, revealed that the attack was operated by the militant outfit Harkat-ul-Jihad-al-Islami of which he was a leader.
 He also admitted that he got support from Maulana Tazuddin, brother of BNP leader and former deputy minister Abdus Salam Pintu while coordinating the attack.

 According to his statement, Abdus Salam Pintu had knowledge of the attack.

 In 2008, after the detailed investigation, the then CID high official Mohammad Javed Patwary concluded that the attack was aimed at killing Sheikh Hasina and was guided by the common grievance of both Mufti Hannan and Abdus Salam Pintu against Sheikh Hasina for her role in "subduing" Islam.
 The investigation report mentioned that, Abdus Salam Pintu was personally responsible for the attack.